Do you want to know how to book 100 appointments a month via LinkedIn? We KNOW you do!!

 - “Dux-Soup is a beautiful tool”, says Scott.
 At the same time (to quote Spiderman!), “With great power comes great responsibility”.
 Tread lightly and know what the best Dux-Soup tool will be for the job.

-- Remember - Dux-Soup is a tool and not a service that will do everything for you!
+- Remember - Dux-Soup is a LinkedIn automation TOOL and not a service that will do everything for you!

 Enrolling versus Visit and Connect